Boost Your Career by Highlighting Your Cognitive Ability

 Problem solving

-Problem solving abilities relate to your capacity for applying knowledge, logic, and reason to analyze situations and create solutions that overcome identified challenges.
-These skills rely on other cognitive abilities like memory and focus, as well as information processing and certain executive level cognitive functions.
+Problem solving abilities pull everything together and relate to your capacity for applying knowledge, logic, and reason to analyze situations and create solutions that overcome identified challenges.
+It’s one of the top skills employers look for and it’s one of the best ways to show cognitive strength on your resume.

 Can your cognitive ability be improved?